JordanGreenies/FFNx/README.md

 - The TTS voice clips are generated in real-time and are saved locally (FINAL FANTASY VIII/voice)
 - The TTS results are not always perfect, but they are funny and it beats reading right?
 - I have only tested TTS with piper, clips are generated in around ~0.15s from a local server, other backends or AI generation might take longer which would result in a delay before the dialogue
+- If a sound clip already exists, a TTS clip will not be created, so it can work with other voice mods such as the [echo-s-8](https://www.tsunamods.com/echo-s-8/) demo

 ## TTS server tutorial (docker)
 - You can quickly start a docker tts server with the following commands (with GPU, check [LocalAI](https://github.com/mudler/LocalAI) for cpu instructions):